-IRRIGATION WATER IS OFF FOR THE 2019 SEASON!
+IRRIGATION WATER WILL BE ON APRIL 15TH FOR THE 2020 SEASON!

 RAISED SIDEWALKS & STREET LIGHT OUTAGES